 Comprehensive testing: Our certificates

-Before a shoe leaves our factory, its finishing and environmental-friendliness are checked carefully.
+Before a shoe leaves our factory, it is carefully checked for the quality of its finish and its impact on the environment.
 We work with external testing institutions to confirm that our shoes meet the highest standards for sustainability and quality.
-By doing so, we guarantee our customers solid footwear ready to go wherever their paths lead.
+That’s how we guarantee our customers that they can trust in their shoes – knowing they’ll take them wherever their paths lead.

 Leather Working Group (LWG)